iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Perseverance and spirit have done wonders in all ages.
+> Victory is always possible for the person who refuses to stop fighting.
 >
-> — George Washington
+> — Napoleon Hill

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->